floooh/oryol/code/Modules/Gfx/README.md

 calling the **Gfx::LoadResource()** method with a texture loader object (for instance the **TextureLoader** class in the Assets module).

-In Oryol, a texture also holds all sampler parameters, there are no separate sampler objects, due to WebGL, OpenGLES2 and older desktop GL versions.
+In Oryol, a texture also holds all sampler state, there are no separate sampler objects, due to WebGL, OpenGLES2 and older desktop GL versions.